 The actual position of placoderms within the evolutionary tree is also a subject of ongoing debate.
 Although the entire class is believed to have become extinct before the end of the Paleozoic era many of their anatomical features are the first examples we have of such things in the fossil record.
 It may be the case that modern lifeforms are more directly related to placoderms than first thought and if so it will require a rewriting of the early evolutionary tree.

-There is ongoing debate about when and how life moved from water onto land but by the end of the Devonian period it is clear that various creatures had made the transition.
+It is still unclear when and how vertebrates moved from water onto land but by the end of the Devonian period it is clear that various creatures had made the transition.
 The great placoderm predators such as Dunkleosteus that dominated the oceans by this stage may well have played their part in this evolutionary transition.

-It could be that the placoderms had become so successful and ferocious that likely prey - such as the 'fishapod' Tiktaalik - were forced up onto the tidal margins for protection - from there to eventually move out of water altogether.
+It could be that the placoderms had become so successful and ferocious that likely prey - such as the softer bodied 'fishapod' Tiktaalik - were forced up into the tidal margins for protection - from there to eventually move out of water altogether.
 This is unlikely to have been the sole evolutionary mechanism at play but it could well have been a compelling factor.